Galicia Rural Holiday Cottage

 The landscape away from the sea is fairly steep due to the proximity of the Sierra de Barbanza whose peaks rise some 2000 feet above sea level, only leaving a relatively narrow coastal plain fringed by large beaches and coastal dunes in many places, alternating with rocky stretches.

 The beaches provide a choice between the large expanses of golden sand on the Atlantic and the smaller and more sheltered beaches of the Ria, with their warmer water and finer sand.
 Such magnificent waters make Porto do Son the ideal place for water-sports as well as swimming.
 There are favourite beaches for anglers, surfers and windsurfers, while Portosin, one of Galicia's major marinas, offers the opportunity for sailing.
 There are also local clubs providing activities as diverse as scuba diving and paragliding.
+Some 30 minutes drive away is a Pitch and Putt course situated in the scenic Barbanza hills.

 The trails and paths that criss-cross the hills offer all the natural delights of the woods and streams and allow you to reach many of the fine examples of petroglyphs – the Bronze Age stone carvings which provide clues to previous settlers.
-Other especially worthwhile reminders of the past are to be found at the Castro de Baroña, while an exquisite mediaeval stone bridge crosses the River Sieira at Xuño.
+Other especially worthwhile reminders of the past are to be found at the Castro de Baroña, while an exquisite mediaeval stone footbridge still crosses the River Sieira at Xuño.

 There are a number of vantage points (Miradores), such as on Monte Enxa, where you can get a really good perspective of the area.